LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 conflict mechanism).

-Another common use for this directive is to solve conflicts when two inherited predicates have the same functor and arity.
+Another common use for this directive is to solve conflicts when two inherited predicates have the same name and arity.
 We may want to call the predicate which is masked out by the Logtalk lookup algorithm (see the :ref:`inheritance_inheritance` section) or we may need to call both predicates.
 This is simply accomplished by using the